History & Preservation

 Detail of the decay in the mosaic floor of presbytery, before conservation.

-Work began in fall 2023 and is being led by master mosaic conservator Giovanni Cucco, who restored the apse wall mosaics of the church during Save Venice’s 50th Anniversary Campaign from 2020-2022.
+Work began in fall 2023 under the direction of master mosaic conservator Giovanni Cucco, who had previously restored the apse wall mosaics of the church as part of Save Venice’s 50th Anniversary Campaign (2020–2022).

-The conservation entails detaching the mosaic floor in sections, removing and replacing the mortar, integrating missing mosaic tesserae, and placing each section on a new base.
-The detached portions are being treated in a temporary laboratory set up in the closed fourth nave of the church.
-Once the roof work has been completed in 2025, the restored mosaic segments will be reinstalled in the presbytery, on top of a new subfloor that will be created following mosaic floor building practices defined by Vitruvio in the 1st century.
+The conservation plan involved detaching the mosaic floor in sections, removing and replacing the deteriorated mortar, reintegrating missing tesserae, and mounting each section on a new support.
+The detached portions were transferred to a temporary laboratory set up in the closed fourth nave of the church for treatment.

 Details showing the mosaic floor being detached in sections (left) after the complete mapping of the floor (right), during conservation.